MicrosoftDX/nether/documentation/api/players/README.md

 # Nether Players (part of Player Management)

-Player Management (palyers) provides a simple way to manage players and teams (or groups)
+Player Management (players) provides a simple way to manage players and teams (or groups)
 * Player Management serves a single game